Cambridge Investment Research Advisors, Inc.

 - Retirement Plan Advisory and Consulting Services

-The management fees can be a flat fee or on a tiered or breakpoint fee structure.
-When following a tiered schedule, the fee generally starts at 1.5% of client assets under management (AUM) for the first $100,000 and drops down to 1.0% for any funds more than $250,000.
-When following a breakpoint schedule, assets that amount to $100,000 would be charged 1.5%, while assets that amount to more than $250,000 would be charged 1.0% on the total amount.
-Accounts are also responsible for setup fees, ancillary fees, service fees and any underlying mutual fund or exchange-traded fund fees.
+Investment management fees can be flat-rate or based on a tiered or breakpoint fee structure.
+When following a tiered schedule, the fee generally starts at 1.50% of client assets under management (AUM) for the first $100,000, drops down to 1.25% for the next $150,000 and 1% for any funds above $250,000.
+When following a breakpoint schedule, accounts with up to $100,000 are charged 1.50%.
+Accounts with between $100,000 and $250,000 are charged 1.25%, while accounts with more than $250,000 in assets are charged a 1% fee.
+Accounts are also responsible for setup fees, ancillary fees, service fees and any underlying mutual fund or exchange-traded fund (ETF) fees.

-Within the firm’s wrap fee program, called WealthPort Wrap, there are three programs that carry different maximum advisory fees, ranging from 2.15% to 2.25% of AUM.
+Within the firm’s wrap fee program, called WealthPort, there are four programs that carry different maximum advisory fees, ranging from 2.15% to 2.25% of AUM.

 What to Watch Out For

-As noted earlier, most advisor reps can also sell securities and many are licensed to sell insurance products.
-This can pose a conflict of interest when they are recommending products that they also earn commissions on, or generally if they profit from every securities transaction.
-This can be the case when a client first contracts an advisor rep to create only a financial plan, and then asks him or her to implement the plan.
+As noted earlier, most advisor reps at Cambridge Investment Research Advisors can also sell securities and insurance products.
+This can pose a potential conflict of interest when they are recommending products that they also earn commissions on.
 When offered investment recommendations, clients should ask why the rep is recommending them over other similar products and whether the rep will earn a commission.
+Despite the potential conflict of interest that may arise from this arrangement, the firm and its advisory reps are required to act in clients' best interests due to their fiduciary duty.

 All information was accurate as of the writing of this article.